danielbodnar/awesome-stars/README.md

 ## gui

+- [capy-ui/capy](https://github.com/capy-ui/capy) - 💻Build one codebase and get native UI on Windows, Linux and Web
 - [tbillington/kondo](https://github.com/tbillington/kondo) - Cleans dependencies and build artifacts from your projects.
 - [transmission-remote-gui/transgui](https://github.com/transmission-remote-gui/transgui) - 🧲 A feature rich cross platform Transmission BitTorrent client.
 Faster and has more functionality than the built-in web GUI.
 - [ahkohd/tauri-awesome-rpc](https://github.com/ahkohd/tauri-awesome-rpc) - 😎  a custom invoke system for Tauri that leverages WebSocket